Psychedelic-Assisted Therapy

 Our clinics.

-Our spa-like retreats are intentionally designed to evoke feelings of comfort, reducing any stress or anxiety.
-These sensory elements are designed to complement the psychedelic effects of ketamine and promote relaxation during your dosing sessions.
+Our spa-like retreats are intentionally designed to evoke feelings of comfort and reduce stress or anxiety.

 FEATURES